 Beth Roberts serves as the Body Donation Program Manager and Lab Assistant for FROST.
 She received her Bachelor's in Biology with a Physiology emphasis from NMU in 2010.
 After two years of medical education at Wayne State University School of Medicine, where she studied Gross Anatomy with dissection, Human Pathology, and Biochemistry, she returned to the Upper Peninsula.
 Beth began work on her Masters of Public Health from George Washington University Milken Institute School of Public Health in Washington, D.C., graduating in 2016, and completing her practicum with UP Diabetes Outreach Network in Marquette.
 Her masters thesis work involved the study of male victims of sexual assault on college campuses and in the military.
 She graduated in 2016 with honors.

 Beth served on the steering committee to establish FROST.
 She is currently a nursing student at NMU, working on her BSN, with hopes of becoming a nurse practitioner.

-Dr. Scott Demel serves as the Deputy Director for FROST.
+Dr. Scott Demel is the Department Archaeologist and occasionally assists FROST with archaeology-related casework.
 He is an Associate Professor of Anthropology in the Sociology & Anthropology Department.
 Scott earned his BS from the University of Wisconsin-Madison, his MA from the University of Illinois-Chicago, and his PhD from the University of Wisconsin-Milwaukee with a major in archeology and a minor in geology.
 His research interests are in the ethnic groups that have used the Great Lakes regions throughout prehistory and into the mid-19th century, along with the natural environment and cultural landscape that influenced them.
 Prior to coming to NMU, Scott was the Head of Collections for Department of Anthropology at the Field Museum in Chicago.